kutfejbela/kbcm.net-cm-manager/README.md

 kbcom.net Central Management: Manager

 Programing:
-- Only in Bash: because most of Linux Adminstrators know this Language
+- Only in Bash: because most of Linux Administrators know this Language
 - Variables begin with: CONFIG_, SHELL_, GLOBAL_ and LOCAL_

 Features: